Tiziano-92/sales-taxes-problem/README.md

 # Sales taxes solution
-This project contains the solution (implemented in Java language) for the Sales Taxes problem which can be viewed at this link: https://github.com/xpeppers/sales-taxes-problem/blob/master/README.md
+This project contains the solution (implemented in Java language) for the Sales Taxes problem which can be viewed at [this link](https://github.com/xpeppers/sales-taxes-problem/blob/master/README.md).

 ## Requirements